youthcollaboratory/screen-tool/README.md

 # Voila Screening App

-A text and URL screening tool using ipywidgets and Voila.
+This app scans text or URLs for flagged terms and highlights them using a policy CSV.